 Dianthus are a beautiful flower and easy to grow for most gardeners.
 They are also known as carnations and pinks.
 People like to use the pretty blooms in creating desserts, vinegars, floral sugars and as a garnish.
 They also add fragrance, color and texture to cottage garden bouquets.

-If you want to keep your dianthus happy and blooming where you plant it is important.
+If you want to keep your dianthus happy and blooming, its planting site is important.
 They love full sun and require at least 6 hours of sunlight per day during their growing season.
 You will also want to deadhead your plants so that they continue to spread out and produce more buds and blooms.

 Common Reasons Why Dianthus Aren’t Blooming

 The main reason why your dianthus are not blooming is that they may be planted in the wrong location in your yard.
-These plants require a full sun spot with at least six hours of sunshine each day.
+These plants require full sun with at least six hours of sunshine each day.
 You also need to remove the spent blooms or “deadhead” your plants to keep them growing and healthy.
-This will put energy back into producing more flower heads and keep your plants thriving.
-You can also give them a dose of slow release general fertilizer.
-The age of your plant may also be a factor as many smaller or young plants need a year or two to get established.
+This will put energy back into producing more flowers and keep your plants thriving.
+You can also give them a dose of slow-release general fertilizer.
+The age of your plant may also be a factor, as many smaller or young plants need a year or two to get established.

 Pests are another reason you may not have any flowers or buds.
 Aphids, scales, and spider mites all love to attack young plants.
 Check your plants for pests.
 Look under leaves and on the stems.
 Spray your dianthus with a good antifungal product or insecticidal soap.